-Whatever form submission takes, it is helpful to put name and address on each page (no need for anonymity) and a short autobiographical statement to draw on for the even shorter bios we publish in the back.
-We don’t care how many or few poems you send.
-We don’t have a place for reviews, however.
-Cover letters are welcome, not required.
+Whatever form submission takes, it is helpful to put contact data on each page (no need for anonymity) and to include a short autobiographical statement.
+Though five poems is a good traditional number, we really don’t care how many or few you send.
+Translations are welcome, especially from poets not named Rilke.
+Cover letters or statements are welcome, not required.
+We use art occasionally but don’t have a place for reviews.

 BU is essentially a non-paying market.
 We would love to change that.
 Contributors get two copies, and the poet whose work is chosen to lead off the issue, paired with frontispiece art, receives an honorarium of fifty dollars.
 It’s a start.